alcastic/sketches/go-pipelines.md

 # Pipelines

-A pipeline is a chain of data processing units(a.k.a.*stages*), arranged so the output of each unit is the ouput of the next one.
+A pipeline is a chain of data processing units (a.k.a. *stages*), arranged so the output of each unit is the ouput of the next one.

 Pipeline allows to split complex data processing flows in smaller, testable and maintainable logical unit, promoting:

-* Separation of Cencenr.
+* Separation of Concerns.
-* Stages and functions reusability.
+* Stages and functions re-usability.
 * Single-responsibility principle.

 For example, the function f(n) = (n*2)+1 can be reprecented by a pipeline which chain two stages, as follow: